The Battle of Palást (9-10 August 1552)

 Hádim Ali was a cunning man, indeed.
 He grinned and told the page:

-“He is Devil Matthias, the real murderer of my poor lord György Szondy and his pride and cowardice has caused the perishing of many thousand good Christian soldiers.
+“He is Devil Matthias, the real murderer of my poor lord György Szondy and his pride and cowardice have caused the perishing of many thousand good Christian soldiers.
 May he burn in hell.”